 Please see the rates for AY 2021-22 on the HUSHP rates and plans page.

-For the Fall 2021 semester, waivers were accepted through July 31.
-The late waiver deadline is September 30.
+For the Spring 2022 semester, the deadline to waive student health insurance coverage is January 31, 2022.
+The late waiver deadline is March 31.
 For information about the waiver application and fees, please see the University waiver eligibility and application page

 When will coverage begin?